MajdIssa34/CampusMobileApp/README.md

 - **News Feed**: Keeps students updated with the latest campus news, dynamically pulled from online sources.

 ## Target Audience
-Our target audience includes students, staff, as well as visitors of Macquarie University.
+Our target audience includes students, staff, as well as visitors of a university.
 These users have diverse needs and preferences.
-Addressing those needs, our application offers a range of features such as ordering coffee from coffee shops around the Macquarie University campus, finding parking at the Macquarie University parking area, looking up the latest news, as well as exploring the campus by looking at the university's map and looking for more information by visiting the website of some locations around the campus.
+Addressing those needs, our application offers a range of features such as ordering coffee from coffee shops around the university campus, finding parking at the university parking area, looking up the latest news, as well as exploring the campus by looking at the university's map and looking for more information by visiting the website of some locations around the campus.
 By catering to the needs of our diverse user base, we aim to create a more inclusive and user-friendly campus environment.

-## Changes From Deliverable 1
-I made a couple of changes to the initial design of Del 1, these changes include:
-- **Different Login Screen**: I feel that the Login Page I have now, which was inspired by the MQ iLearn login page, looks better than the old one, and I even added a similar registering page for new users, hence Login/Regiter is fully functional.
-- **Different Navigation System**: Note that in my initial design I had a page that was used to navigate to separate parts of the applcation, however, now I have a navigation bar, and the initial/main page is initially set as the news/home page (first page that the user sees after login/signup).
-- **Drawer Changes**: In deliverable 1's design, I had a background for the drawer, however, I decided to go with the white background as it seems more proffessional, plus added some extra button, such switch themes (switches from light mode to dark mode and vice-versa).

 ## Testing Devices
 All my testing were done on Chrome, Android Emulator (Pixel 3, Pixel 8 Pro), and on my physical device (Pixel 7 Pro) by enabling Developers Options and USB debugging from the mobile's Setting, and using a UCB Type-C to connect my PC to my mobile phone.